codeHokage1/sgs-week3/README.md

 ```

 2. **Events**

-NOTE: that these routes are protected and can only be accessed when a user is logged in
+    *NOTE*: that these routes are protected and can only be accessed when a user is logged in
 ```
 POST /api/v1/events         -  Create a new event
 {